 Honesty and openness are vital.
 Always be clear about all your costs and delivery prices - no-one likes a shock at the point of purchase.
 Include full details about delivery.
 FAQs are a good way to pre-empt customer questions.

-At the same time, you need to track and analyse your website and those of your competitors.
-Ask customers for feedback, run user surveys, build a database and contact them with relevant information, not spam.
-Try to establish an on-going process that enables you to find out what your customers like and dislike.
+Track and analyse your website - and your competitors.
+Ask customers for feedback and run user surveys.
+Build a customer database and contact them with relevant information, not spam.
+Aim to establish an ongoing process that lets you find out what your customers like and dislike.